 Government has to play the central role of 'guardian' for natural resources such as groundwater.
-Besides the strategic-level resource management functions listed below, a critical longterm role will be that of mobilizing stakeholder participation and of building the capacity of the lower and middle levels of management.
+Besides the strategic-level resource management functions listed below, a critical long-term role will be that of mobilizing stakeholder participation and of building the capacity of the lower and middle levels of management.

-The key oversight functions which need to be performed regarding the groundwater field include:
+The key oversight functions which need to be performed regarding the groundwater field are shown below, with the respective themes (numbers in brackets):

-- Setting and maintain groundwater management norms and standards - Resource evaluation and strategic planning - Groundwater information management - Ensuring groundwater awareness raising and stakeholder involvement - Ensuring resource quality protection and impact mitigation - Ensuring abstraction and use regulation - Ensuring groundwater sustainable utilization - Ensuring groundwater monitoring - Ensuring hydrogeological exploration for groundwater development - Vertical and horizontal policy integration / harmonization
+- Setting and maintaining groundwater management norms and standards (3) - Ensuring resource evaluation, valuation and strategic planning (10,8,9) - Groundwater information management (10) - Ensuring groundwater awareness raising and stakeholder involvement (1,12) - Ensuring resource quality protection and impact mitigation (4) - Ensuring abstraction and use regulation (3) - Ensuring groundwater sustainable utilization (5) - Ensuring groundwater monitoring (10) - Ensuring hydrogeological exploration for groundwater development (9,10) - Vertical and horizontal policy integration / harmonization (1) - Achieving a synchronisation of groundwater research with national development objectives (12) - Supporting local level management with capacity development, information and auditing (12,6,7,10) - Growing regional and international partnerships to continuously improve groundwater governance (11). - To continuously improve groundwater governance together with stakeholders (1).

-At an early stage, it will be important for the institution responsible for groundwater resources to analyze potential impediments to the management process (inadequate groundwater management boundaries, weak regulatory enforcement, lack of social consensus, poor inter-institutional coordination) and define ways of confronting them.
+At an early stage, it will be important for the institution responsible for groundwater resources to analyze potential impediments to the management process (inadequate groundwater management boundaries, weak regulatory enforcement, lack of social consensus, poor interinstitutional coordination) and define ways of confronting them.
 In the light of the present lack of depth in skills and leadership in hydrogeology at national level, there has been a wide-spread call in recent years, inside and outside the Department, for a well-capacitated groundwater champion in DWS - a groundwater governance unit, which can guide and direct the required oversight.
 DWS has now taken the decision, that a groundwater unit will be created to oversee integrated local management (Mochotlhi, 2014).
 To see such a unit in perspective, this theme should be read together with all the other strategy themes.